Sloimayyy/nodestone/src/main/kotlin/threadstonecore/backends/shrimple/shrimplenotes.md

     // timestamp is less than currentTick (because currentTick only goes forward)
     // so that means that the state of node is where the parity is pointing

+### Optimisation ideas

+Store the bit that tells if a node has already been scheduled for an update directly in the node itself as part of its dyn data?
+To benchmark with big builds.